- To IB or Not to IB: Is International Baccalaureate Right For You? - November 13, 2017

 To learn more about your responsibilities and options when it comes to paying for college, check out these posts from the CollegeVine blog:

 Looking for personal assistance with your college applications?
 CollegeVine is here to help.
 Our consultants are current students at top-tier colleges, so they have personal experience navigating the application process, as well as access to CollegeVine’s valuable data on college admissions.
-Take a look at our College Application Guidance Program website for more about the services we offer.
+Take a look at our College Application Guidance Program page for more about the services we offer.